zketosis/liam/.ai-agents/memory-bank/techContext.md

 The project has completed the transition from Prisma ORM to Supabase for database migrations.
 While some parts of the application still use the Prisma client (hence `gen:prisma` script is retained), all database schema migrations are now handled through Supabase.

+### Schema Enhancements

+Recent schema enhancements include:

+1. **KnowledgeSuggestion Reasoning Field**: Added a `reasoning` TEXT field to the KnowledgeSuggestion table to store the rationale behind schema metadata update suggestions.
+This helps users understand the context and reasoning behind suggestions, enabling more informed decisions when approving them.

 ### Supabase Migration Workflow

 The migration workflow follows Supabase's recommended practices: